Frances Linfield: Education and career

 Frances was called to the Pacific Northwest in 1895 in response to her ailing parents, then residents of Spokane, Washington.
 While devoting much of her time to care for her aged parents, she was appointed head of the department of modern languages at South Side High School (later Lewis and Clark High School), a position she held for seventeen years, until 1912.
-After her parents’ deaths, Eleanor Linfield took the position of Dean of Women at McMinnville College in McMinnville, Oregon, which she held from 1921 to 1928.
+After her parents’ deaths, Frances Linfield took the position of Dean of Women at McMinnville College in McMinnville, Oregon, which she held from 1921 to 1928.

 Personal life

-Frances Eleanor Ross married George Fisher Linfield on September 4, 1878 in Moline, Illinois.
+Frances Eleanor Ross married George Fisher Linfield on September 4, 1878, in Moline, Illinois.
 He was an ordained Baptist minister, worked as a teacher, and served as the principal of Wayland Academy.
-Mr. and Mrs. Linfield had had one son, Ross Linfield, who was born May 8, 1883 in Muscatine, Iowa.
+Mr. and Mrs. Linfield had had one son, Ross Linfield, who was born May 8, 1883, in Muscatine, Iowa.
 Ross died in infancy and was buried in Oakwood Cemetery at Beaver Dam, Dodge County, Wisconsin.
 The Rev. Linfield died April 30, 1890, in Beaver Dam, and also was buried in Oakwood Cemetery.